 One sort of macronutrient that is present in many foods is carbs.
 They are one of the primary sources of energy for the body, and they are essential for proper metabolism and good health.
 When you eat carbs, your body breaks them down into glucose, which is used for energy.

 There are different carbs, including simple carbs (such as sugars) and complex carbs (like starches).
 The body breaks down all types of carbs into glucose; however, complex carbs take longer, providing a more gradual release of energy.

 Most people need to consume some carbs every day to maintain good health; however, how many carbs you need depends on factors such as your activity level and whether or not you have any medical conditions.
 To lose weight or manage diabetes, you may need to consume fewer carbs.

 The keto diet is a low-carbohydrate diet that can help you lose weight and control diabetes.
 Following a keto diet, you should consume only 20-50 grams of carbohydrates daily.
 This may mean eliminating or reducing the number of certain foods in your diet, such as grains, starchy vegetables, fruit, dairy products, and legumes.

 The different types of carbs

 There are different types of carbs - simple carbs and complex carbs.
 Simple carbs contain one or two sugar molecules, while complex carbs contain three or more sugar molecules.

-Complex carbs take longer to digest, so they don't cause spikes in blood sugar levels.
+Complex carbohydrates don't produce blood sugar rises since they take longer to digest.
 This is why they're often recommended for people with diabetes.

 Simple carbs are found in candy, syrup, and baked goods.
 Complex carbs are found in foods like starchy vegetables, legumes, and whole grains.